top of page

 It is what you want, whether you have the courage to admit it or not.
 Most of you may lack the courage or desire to handle people who have emotional outbursts.
 It just goes to show how conditional you are.
 And conditionality contradicts deep, meaningful connections.
 It could also be the reason many of you ghost.

-And as an anti-villain I have no desire to have too many friends because many people are too cowardly to form unconditional connections.
+And as an anti-villain I have no desire to have too many friends because many people are too cowardly to form unconditional connections, like in true love.
 I will only fulfill your conditions if it suits my intentions.
 And for that I needed to dispose of my dysfunctional emotionality.
 Your emotional problems are not mine.
-Handle with them.
-I handled with my own.
+Handle them.
+I handled it on my own.

 My nemesis said I did nothing wrong when I asked her.
 I am too moral to be like her.
 But, I will never be like the heroic figure I could've been.
 The one that can easily forgive.
 The one that could've remained Tom.

 I am Mr. Tomasio.
-I am too vengful to lead a life of greater peace.
+I am too vengeful to lead a life of greater peace.
 And I will always be hungry for more success because the philosopher is never truly pleased.
-Once the philosopher is permenantly pleased, he will have nothing left to philosophize for.
+Once the philosopher is permanently pleased, he will have nothing left to philosophize for.
 For philosophy is about seeking what one does not have.

 As such, being satisfied is ironically against my anti-villainous ethics.
 I am cursed by my own ambition.